Gbengard/application-assessment-repo/Stage-1.md

 ## Template Overview

-Sure, let's break down the Terraform template you've provided:
+Here is the break down of the Terraform template:

 1. **Provider Configuration**:
    - `provider "aws"`: Configures Terraform to use the AWS provider plugin.
 It specifies the AWS region as `us-east-1`.